 The shingling technology

-Shingled solar modules are manufactured with shingling technology.
+Shingle solar modules are manufactured with shingling technology.
 Simply put, pre-cut crystalline silicon solar cells (shingles) are assembled into the solar modules on top of each other like tiles on a rooftop.
 Differently than standard solar modules, where solar cells are ribbon-attached and are interconnected to the ribbons via soldering, shingles are instead connected into strings with electrically conductive adhesives (ECAs).

 More output, enhanced aesthetics, greater mechanical resistance

-The biggest advantage of AEG shingled modules is that the shingled cell layup generates more energy output (with an output increase of possibly up to 15% over standard modules), as there is no inactive space between cells and energy converting active area of the module is maximized.
+The biggest advantage of AEG shingle modules is that the shingled cell layup generates more energy output (with an output increase of possibly up to 15% over standard modules), as there is no inactive space between cells and energy converting active area of the module is maximized.

-The higher outputs combined with compact size results in higher module efficiency This can significantly help reduce the balance of system (BOS) costs.
+The higher outputs combined with compact size results in higher module efficiency.
+This can significantly help reduce the balance of system (BOS) costs.